Ilianmgh/tresfreroserver/README.md

 A python interpreter is needed to run the server.

-## ML-like intepreter
+## TresML intepreter

 `ocaml`, `ocamlfind`, `sqlite3-ocaml`

 The interpreter of the ML-like language is compiled using `ocamlc` with `ocamlfind`.
-The implementation of SQL request uses the ocaml package [sqlite3](https://mmottl.github.io/sqlite3-ocaml/api/sqlite3/).
+The implementation of SQL requests uses the ocaml package [sqlite3](https://mmottl.github.io/sqlite3-ocaml/api/sqlite3/).